zabertech/zaber-examples/src/gantry_calibration/README.md

 A Cartesian gantry or XY system serving a large area often requires calibration to achieve the accuracy required.

-This is a Python example showing how to take the expected and actual coordinates of a few points on the gantry, and generate a mapping from desired coordinates to calibrated coordinates.
+This is a Python example showing how to take the expected and actual coordinates of a few grid points on the gantry, and generate a mapping from desired coordinates to calibrated coordinates.

 ## Hardware Requirements
 There is no hardware requirement for this example script, as it only demonstrates the algorithm